Machine Learning - Random Forests

 # Initialize the random forest classifier

-Next, we will train the model using the fit() method, which takes in the predictor variables (x and y coordinates) and the target variable (cortical layer) from the training data.
+Next, we will train the model using the fit() method, which takes in the predictor variables (spatial coordinates and gene expression) and the target variable (cortical layer) from the training data.

 # Train the random forest classifier model